tschuett/mlir-rustc/README.md

 - [ ] visibility
 - [ ] visibility checks in inliner
 - [x] location in Lexer
-- [ ] convert ModuleBuilder to CrateBuilder for code generation
 - [ ] unsafe checker
 - [ ] cover all tokens
 - [ ] types